Most ads fail for a boring reason: people don’t believe you fast enough.

 No, a single comment is not a magic algorithm hack.
 But at scale, cleaning up confusion and pushing the thread toward helpful interactions can improve the overall environment your ads live in.

-The uncomfortable truth: if your thread turns into a complaint wall, your “quality” perception goes down, and costs tend to go up.
-So author comments are not just about adding a link, they’re about shaping the tone of the conversation early.
+If your thread turns into a complaint wall, your “quality” perception goes down, and costs tend to go up.
+Author comments are not just about adding a link.
+They are about shaping the tone of the conversation early.

 A lot of “I’m interested” users do not click the main CTA immediately.
 They scroll, check comments, and look for confirmation.
 If the first thing they see is: